reZach/secure-electron-template/docs/newtoelectron.md

 In other terms, because we use `contextBridge.exposeInMainWorld`, our renderer process cannot modify the definition of the functions we expose, protecting us from a possible security attack vector.

 ## Wrapping up
-With these details, I hope I have explained the basics of electron to you and given you a quick run-down on how to _correctly_ set up a **secure** electron app.
+With these details, I hope I have explained the basics of electron to you and given you a quick run-down on how to _correctly_ set up a **secure** electron app [when you'd like to use Node apis].
 You should be well on your way to developing the next killer app!

-In case you were looking for a good starting point, this template [`secure-electron-template`](https://github.com/reZach/secure-electron-template) has the security features we just described built-in.
+In case you were looking for a good starting point, this template [`secure-electron-template`](https://github.com/reZach/secure-electron-template) has the security features (and more!) we just described built-in.
 There are plenty of comments in the template describing these, and more, security enhancements.
 Check us out today!